 To stay up to date with the current Schengen countries, visit the official site for Schengen requirements.

 Because the countries that will require ETIAS are also countries in the Schengen Zone, all current Schengen Visa requirements should apply.
-The Schengen Visa requires travelers to carry at least $50,000 in emergency medical benefits.
+Travelers who need a Schengen Visa requires are required to carry at least $50,000 in emergency medical benefits.
 This is available

 with most Arch RoamRight travel insurance products.